Andrea-Suardi/Airbnb-Project/LOGBOOK.md

   - I choose precision for these reasons:
     - The recommendation engine prioritizes user trust—recommending a low-quality listing (false positive) risks negative guest experiences, reducing bookings and platform reputation.
 Precision ensures most predicted High-Potential listings are truly high-quality (>4.7, top 25%).
 Research on platforms like Airbnb emphasizes minimizing bad recommendations to maintain trust (e.g., avoiding “zeroes” or poor matches).
     -   Precision is intuitive (“X% of recommended new listings were high-quality”) and ties directly to business value (trustworthy recommendations drive bookings).
+-**define deployment constraints**:
+  - DISCRIMINATION: since i chose precision as success metric, it will be important for the model to discriminate well between high potential and standard listings
+  - INTERPRETABILITY (optional but not required): it would be interesting to have some clues about which features influence most the future review average score
 - **EXTRA**: if i find data of different periods i can use them to check if my predictions were correct (prospective evaluation)
 # DATA REQUIREMENT
 ## QUALI E QUANTE CITTA?